sTessC/MIT/README.md

 # MIT Assignments

 This repository has my assignments for the MIT x Pro course: Professional Certificate in Coding: Women's Cohort (April 2021).
-<link href="https://getbootstrap.com/docs/5.0/examples/navbars/" here> are the folers for each of the assignments described below.
+Visit my [MITxPro-Projects Repository](https://github.com/sTessC/MITxPro-Projects) are the folers for each of the assignments described below.

 <br/>